BrianMitchL/brianm.me/_posts/2014-04-24-long-car-rides-mics.md

 ---
 layout: post
 title: Long Car Rides (And MICS)
+description: Rambling and the plan for MICS 2014
+type: article
 ---

 Today I drove (by drive, I mean rode in a car while someone else drove) to Verona, WI for MICS 2014.
 MICS ([Midwest Instruction and Computing Symposium](http://micsymposium.org/)) is an annual conference that has a career fair, robotics and programming competitions, and research paper presentations.
 I am attending with two professors from The University of Minnesota and 12 fellow students.
 I am competing in the both the robotics and programming competitions.
 I'm very excited to compete!
 All I hope is that we have some fun and that our robot doesn't fail epically.
 [Video of the robot shooting during testing](https://www.youtube.com/watch?v=Il7Uavkg4aA)